CBD side effects

 Dry mouth

-Most CBD products, including hemp extracted CBD oil, spend very little time in your mouth, so this effect will likely be mild.
-If you do experience it, make sure you have access to a small amount of water when you take CBD.
-That will help keep your mouth fresh and get the saliva flowing again.
+Most CBD products spend very little time in your mouth, so this effect will likely be mild.
+If you do experience a dry mouth, take a drink of water after you have taken the oil.
+This will help keep your mouth fresh and get the saliva flowing again.

 Some studies have reported that large amounts of CBD can produce discomfort, diarrhoea and vomiting.
-There is no feature of CBD that has yet been pinpointed as the cause of these problems; the current theory is that some people’s digestive systems can’t process the oil.
+No feature of CBD has yet been pinpointed as the cause of these problems; the current theory is that some people’s digestive systems can’t process the oil.

 Gastrointestinal problems